robvanbentem/tempmaster/readme.md

 Create a tcp server and wait for temperature logger to connect.

 This script expects values from a ds18b20 sensor.
-The reported value is multiplied by 0.0625 (12bit acuracy on the sensor) and stored in and rrd db.
+The reported value is multiplied by 0.0625 (12bit acuracy on the sensor) and stored in a rrd db.

 Graphs with multiple timeframes will be created.